Sara Pankenier Weld

 Sara's first book Voiceless Vanguard: The Infantilist Aesthetic of the Russian Avant-Gardean interdisciplinary study of Russian literature, art, and theory, was published in 2014 by Northwestern University Press as part of its Studies in Russian Literature and Theory series and supported by the Mellon Slavic Studies Initiative.
 It received the International Research Society for Children's Literature (IRSCL) Book Award in 2015.
 It was also on the long list for the 2016 Historia Nova Prize for Best Book on Russian Intellectual and Cultural History and was nominated for the 2016 American Association for Teachers of Slavic and East European Languages (AATSEEL) 2016 Best Book in Literary/Cultural Studies.
 It has been reviewed by Slavic Review, The Russian Review, Modern Language Review, International Research in Children's Literature, and Barnboken- Journal of Children's Literature Research.
 It was published in Russian translation as Безречие авангарда: Эстетика инфантилизма в русском авангарде by Библиороссика, Bibliorossica of Academic Studies Press in 2023.

 Sara's second book, An Ecology of the Russian Avant-Garde Picturebookwhich mounts a close analysis of image and text in little-known picturebooks by prominent Russian writers, artists, and intellectuals, was published in 2018 by John Benjamins as volume 9 in the award-winning Children's Literature, Culture, and Cognition series.
-It has been reviewed in The Lion and the Unicorn and Slavic Review.
+It has been reviewed in The Lion and the Unicorn, Slavic Review, and Libri & libreri, among others.

-Her current book project is entitled Miniature Revelations: Childhood in Nabokov's Writings.
-It argues that throughout Nabokov's work, the neglected and inscrutable child, who might be mistaken for a marginal figure, in fact offers a miniature revelation and key to Nabokov's novels that enables a reevaluation of the text.
+She is currently completing a book project entitled Miniature Revelations: Childhood in Nabokov's Writings.
+It argues that throughout Nabokov's work, the neglected and inscrutable child, who might be mistaken for a marginal figure, in fact offers a miniature revelation and key to Nabokov's novels that enables a reevaluation of his texts.
+Her next book project is entitled Alice to Adaland, or Nabokov Through the Looking Glass and traces the multifaceted and lifelong impact on Nabokov's oeuvre of Lewis Carroll's Alice books, the first of which Nabokov translated into Russian in his early literary career as Ania v strane chudes (1922).

 Previous book chapters include “The Production of the Man-Machine: The Child as Instrument of Futurity” in Pedagogy of Images (Toronto University Press, 2021), edited by Marina Balina and Serguei Oushakine and “The Child’s-Eye View of War in Ivan’s Childhood" in ReFocus: The Films of Andrei Tarkovsky (University of Edinburgh Press, 2021)edited by Sergey Toymentsev.
 She published a chapter in the volume Children's Literature and the Avant-Garde (John Benjamins, 2017) edited by Elina Druker and Bettina Kümmerling-Meibauer, which won the Children's Literature Association (ChLA) Edited Book Award in 2017 and the IRSCL Edited Book Award in 2017.